konflux-ci/architecture/ADR/user-specified-tokens-build.md

 ### How should a Task author make her Task easily consumable ?

-The Task author should specify the well-known name of the `Secret` as a `default` value of the relevant `param`.
+* The Task author should specify the well-known name of the `Secret` as a `default` value of the relevant `param`.
 This should be enforced in the CI when accepting `Task` definitions from the partners.
+* The

 ```
 apiVersion: tekton.dev/v1beta1